wp-plugins/admin-menu-tree-page-view/readme.txt

 == Description ==

 This WordPress plugin adds all your pages to the admin menu, so all your pages will always be available within just one click.
-You can also add pages directly in the tree.
+You can also add pages directly in the tree and you get a search box so you quickly can find the article/page you're looking for.

-Works perfect in CMS-like WordPress installations with lots of pages.
+Works perfect in CMS-like WordPress installations with lots of pages in a tree hierarchy.

 #### More advanced page tree with drag-and-drop support
 I have made an even more advanced version of the tree, where you also can search and re-order the pages.
 It's called